wavefrontHQ/docs/pages/doc/integrations_new_changed_2021.md

   - Updated the query in the top 10 CPU charts of the **AWS: ECS (Fargate)** dashboard to show the correct values.
   - Fixed bucket and region count mismatch issue in the **AWS: S3** dashboard.

-* Operations for Applications Tutorial -- Added the following list of new chart types and examples to the **Chart Types** dashboard:
+* Tanzu Observability Tutorial -- Added the following list of new chart types and examples to the **Chart Types** dashboard:
   - Gauge
   - Pie
   - Node map